24shiny/Quantum-transpilation/README.md

 ### (2) 2-qubit gate optimization
 <div align="justify">
   Rather than applying the previous approach for single-qubit gates, I have prepared a different approach for 2-qubit gates: after other gates are removed, each connected component is examined.
 Once the pair of nodes which share two edges is detected, these are removed from the original gate.
-Note that this graph algorithm hands the list of gates to remove over to the original circuit!
+Note that this graph algorithm hands the list of gates to remove over to the original circuit!<br>
 </div>
   <p align='center'><img src="img/2q_opt.png" width="500"/></p>
   <p align='center'>Fig. 6.two-qubit gate optimization</p>